Professor Enrique A. Crespo

-Prof. Enrique A. Crespo received his doctorate from the University of Buenos Aires in 1988.
-He is currently a senior researcher at the National Research Council of Argentina and Professor of Ecology at the University of Patagonia.
-He has been a member of the Cetacean Specialist Group (SSC, IUCN) since 1987 and Species Conservation Coordinator for Latin America since 1997.
+Prof. Enrique A. Crespo received his PhD from the University of Buenos Aires in 1988.
+He is currently a senior researcher at the National Research Council of Argentina and professor of ecology at the University of Patagonia.
+He has been a member of the Cetacean Specialist Group (SSC, IUCN) since 1987 and species conservation coordinator for Latin America since 1997.
 He has been a consultant to UNEP and UNDP.
-He has been involved in research and conservation projects in South America and Europe and has received 44 national and international grants from many organizations for research, organization of meetings and workshops and training of staff.
-He was vice-director of the Centro Nacional Patagónico.
-He has been advisor to 7 doctoral students (+ 7 in progress), 2 master students and 23 undergraduate students.
-He is author or co-author of 61 scientific articles on marine mammals of the region published in international journals, 23 book chapters and many working papers and technical reports for international meetings.
-He has been invited to serve on the Scientific Committee of the International Whaling Commission and is co-author of the Action Plan for the World's Cetaceans, 2002-2010.
-He has organized numerous meetings and workshops to solve marine mammal conservation problems at the regional level for the Franciscana, South American sea lions and other seabirds and mammals of the Patagonian Sea, and he has been on the Advisory Board of YAQU PACHA since its inception in 1992.
+He has participated in research and conservation projects in South America and Europe and has received 44 national and international grants from many organizations for research, the organization of conferences and workshops, and the training of staff.
+He was deputy director of the Centro Nacional Patagónico.
+He has been an advisor to 7 doctoral students (+ 7 in progress), 2 master's students, and 23 undergraduate students.
+He is the author or co-author of 61 scientific articles on marine mammals in the region, published in international journals, 23 book chapters, and many working papers and technical reports for international conferences.
+He was invited to join the Scientific Committee of the International Whaling Commission and is co-author of the Action Plan for the Conservation of the World's Whales and Dolphins, 2002-2010.
+He has organized numerous conferences and workshops to address marine mammal conservation issues at the regional level for the Franciscana, South American sea lions, and other seabirds and mammals of the Patagonian Sea, and has been on the advisory board of YAQU PACHA since its founding in 1992.

 Dr. Sonja Heinrich

-Sonja is a marine biologist at the University of St Andrews in Scotland, where she organizes and teaches a world-first Masters course in marine mammalogy.
-Her research interests include population assessment, distribution and coexistence of overlapping species, and habitat conservation and protection of seals and cetaceans, particularly coastal small cetaceans.
-Sonja graduated from the University of Cologne (Biology) and the University of Otago (New Zealand) with degrees in Zoology and Marine Science (Masters).
-In New Zealand she studied population dynamics, behavior and tourism impact on a rare native sea lion population.
+Sonja is a marine biologist at the University of St Andrews in Scotland, where she organizes and teaches a globally unique master's course in marine mammalogy.
+Her research interests include population estimation, the distribution and coexistence of overlapping species, habitat conservation, and the protection of seals and whales, particularly small coastal whales.
+Sonja completed her studies at the University of Cologne (biology) and the University of Otago (New Zealand) with degrees in zoology and marine science (master's).
+In New Zealand, she studied population dynamics, behavior, and the impact of tourism on a rare native sea lion population.
 She then completed her PhD at the University of St Andrews (UK), with a research project in South America.
-As part of her PhD, she founded the Chiloé Dolphin (small cetacean) Project in the Chiloé Archipelago in southern Chile in 2000, which she still runs today.
-The Chiloé project has successfully developed into the first long-term study of the conservation ecology of Chilean dolphins, Peale's dolphins and Burmeister's porpoises in a region where intensive salmon and shellfish farming leads to many lasting ecological and social problems.
-Project results such as determining the population sizes of the dolphin species, their site fidelity, habitat use and the effects of negative human impacts on the ecology of the native species contribute significantly to the designation of important protected areas and the development of coastal use plans.
-Sonja regularly supervises student projects, participates in scientific conferences and advises government and private organizations on conservation issues related to cetaceans.
-When teaching and research at the university exceptionally leave some free time, Sonja enjoys giving lectures on small cruise ships and guiding tour groups in the Arctic and Antarctic.
-She is the founder of YAQU PACHA Chile and has been on the advisory board of YAQU PACHA for over 20 years.
+As part of her doctoral thesis, she founded the Chiloé Dolphin (small whale) Project in the Chiloé Archipelago in southern Chile in 2000, which she still heads today.
+The Chiloé Project has successfully developed into the first long-term study of the environmental ecology of Chilean dolphins, Peale's dolphins, and Burmeister's porpoises in a region where intensive salmon and mussel farming is causing many sustainable ecological and social problems.
+Project results, such as determining the population sizes of dolphin species, their site fidelity, habitat use, and the effects of negative human influences on the ecology of native species, contribute significantly to the designation of important protected areas and the creation of coastal use plans.
+Sonja regularly supervises student work, participates in scientific conferences, and advises government and private organizations on environmental protection issues related to whales and dolphins.
+When teaching and research at the university allow her some free time, Sonja enjoys giving lectures on small cruise ships and guiding tour groups in the Arctic and Antarctic.
+She is the founder of YAQU PACHA Chile and has been on the YAQU PACHA advisory board for over 20 years.

-Marila is a professor at the Department of Science and Development of the Faculty of Natural Sciences in Montevideo, Uruguay and has been a member of our advisory board for many years.
+Marila is a professor in the Department of Science and Development at the Faculty of Natural Sciences in Montevideo, Uruguay, and has been a member of our advisory board for many years.
 As a biologist, she has conducted studies on the ethology and population structure of marine mammals.
-She has also carried out an environmental education project with children of small-scale fishermen to raise awareness about the accidental capture of the Franciscana dolphin (Pontoporia blainvillei).
-She holds a PhD in Philosophy, Science, Technology and Society from the University of the Basque Country.
-The topic of her thesis is "The culture of science and social participation in environmental problems".
-Marila has been supervisor of 9 undergraduate students (+ 1 in progress), is supervisor of 2 master students in Environmental Education and Ethics and is one of the members of the first doctoral committee on the human dimension in the conservation and management of natural resources.
+She has also carried out an environmental education project with children of small-scale fishermen to raise awareness of the accidental capture of the Franciscana dolphin (Pontoporia blainvillei).
+She holds a PhD in Philosophy, Science, Technology, and Society from the University of the Basque Country.
+The topic of her doctoral thesis is: "The culture of science and social participation in environmental issues."
+Marila has supervised nine undergraduate students (+ one in progress), is supervising two master's students in the field of environmental education and ethics, and is a member of the first doctoral committee on the human dimension of natural resource conservation and management.
 She coordinated a consensus conference on nuclear energy in Uruguay (2010), a mechanism for public participation in science and technology.
 Marila is the founder of SIMURG, a non-governmental organization that promotes the social appropriation of science and art through projects that encourage citizen participation in the creation and use of knowledge.
-She is a member of the regional advisory boards of the Global Greengrants Fund and has long been on the advisory board of YAQU PACHA.
+She is a member of the regional advisory committees of the Global Greengrants Fund and has long been on the advisory board of YAQU PACHA.

 Dr. Alexandre N. Zerbini